Collected interviews and articles with one of early Hollywood's most successful screenwriter-directors and the first woman to direct a feature film

 Despite her many successes, Weber was pushed out of the business in the 1930s as a result of Hollywood’s institutionalized sexism.
 Shoved into the corners of film history, she remained a largely forgotten figure for decades.
 Lois Weber: Interviews restores her long-muted voice by reprinting more than sixty items in which she expressed her views on a range of filmic subjects.
 The volume includes interviews, articles that Weber wrote, the text of a speech she gave, and reconstructed conversations with her Hollywood coworkers.
 Lois Weber: Interviews provides key insights into one of our first great writer-directors, her many films, and the changing business in which she worked.

-A remarkable new book . . . which features a diverse and peculiar batch of texts.- Richard Brody, The New Yorker
+A remarkable new book . . . which features a diverse and peculiar batch of texts [and] offers crucial biographical elements—a detailed chronology of her life and also a filmography.- Richard Brody, The New Yorker